 * Passionflower and elderberry tea for the nervous system.

-* Vitamin B-12 with adenosylcobalamin and methylcobalamin is critical, and a high-quality B-complex supplement can be extremely supportive.
+* Vitamin B-12 with adenosylcobalamin and methylcobalamin is crucial, and a high-quality B-complex supplement can be extremely supportive.

 * Ginger can help overcome addictions.